-Through a series of slideshows, on-line exhibits provide a short history of Harvey County and its cities.
-The story starts with a quick peek at the many millennia when Native Americans inhabited the Great Plains of North America.
-Click Samples and Slices of Life in Prehistory and of Native Americans in the pre-Kansas Era to begin the on-line exhibits on A Short History of Harvey County and Its Cities.
+Through a series of slideshows, on-line exhibits provide short stories about Harvey County and its cities.
+The stories start with a quick peek at the many millennia when Native Americans inhabited the Great Plains of North America.
+To begin the on-line exhibits, click Samples and Slices of Life in pre-Kansas Era: Prehistory and Native Americans.

 The Kansas-Nebraska Act (1854), the building of railroads across Kansas, the Homestead Act (1862) and the end of the Civil War (1865) brought many families from Ohio, Illinois and Indiana looking for cheap farm land into the area that was to become Harvey County.
 The earliest settlers saw the movement of great herds of cattle to Abilene through the area that was to become Newton.
 The town became a dynamic railhead when the Santa Fe Railroad, building track from Emporia, met the Chisholm Trail.
 Longhorn cattle from Texas were shipped to the east coast from Newton between 1871 and 1873.
 With a mix of cowboys, saloons and brothels, Newton became known as “the wickedest town in the West.”
 Coming soon–the on-line exhibit entitled Snippets of pre-Harvey County and Its Settlement.